CommonRoad/commonroad-scenario-designer/docs/source/index.rst

 CommonRoad Scenario Designer
 ======================================

-The CommonRoad Scenario Designer provides algorithms and interfaces for creating and manipulating CommonRoad maps and scenarios as well as converting maps between several map formats.
+The CommonRoad Scenario Designer provides a toolbox for creating and manipulating CommonRoad maps and scenarios as well as converting maps between different map formats.
 The CommonRoad Scenario Designer can convert from the Lanelet/Lanelet2, OpenDRIVE, OpenStreetMap (OSM), and SUMO formats to the CommonRoad format.
-Additionally, we provide conversions from the CommonRoad map format to the SUMO and Lanelet map format.
+Additionally, we provide conversions from the CommonRoad map format to the SUMO and Lanelet format.
 We provide a graphical user interface (GUI), command line interface, and different APIs.